Sim

 Example Use Cases

-Scenario: Process multiple API calls simultaneously
+Batch API Processing - Process multiple API calls simultaneously

-Scenario: Get responses from multiple AI models
+Multi-Model AI Processing - Get responses from multiple AI models concurrently

 Advanced Features